 Bionic Commando (Windows, 2009)

-The 2009 Bionic Commando is a grim and gritty sequel to the original which was not well received by most gaming critics.
+The 2009 Bionic Commando is a grim and gritty sequel to the original and was not well received by most gaming critics.
 While considered by many to be Capcom's biggest sales flop to date, it still made the main character popular enough to be featured in Marvel vs. Capcom 3.
+The developer, Grin, dissolved due in part to the poor sales and reformed as OVERKILL Software, spawning PAYDAY: The Heist.

 |Download Bionic Commando Patch.bundle